aiksxd/P2P-Live-Web/README.md

 5. In the event of the host losing connection, the information from the host's child nodes will not be transmitted to other host's child nodes.
 6. Video quality may initially be blurry when passed from child nodes to sub-child nodes; waiting for synchronization may resolve this (quality synchronization observed after 26 seconds in a test).

+### Adapting and Expanding Streaming Sources
-Note: Desktop stream is obtained by **MediaDevices.getDisplayMedia()** by default, which means **most mobile devices** cannot initiate live streaming and can **only receive media streams and text messages**.
-It also requires a local development environment or HTTPS to work properly.
-If needed, you can **modify the getLocalStream() function yourself**.
++ The desktop stream is obtained by default using MediaDevices.getDisplayMedia(), which means that it only shares the desktop.
+This also implies that **most mobile devices** are unable to initiate live streams and can **only receive media streams and text information**.
+Additionally, this functionality requires operation in a local development environment or under HTTPS to function properly.
++ If there is a need for mobile screen streaming, accessing the camera, taking photos, etc., you can refer to the getUserMedia() API and modify the page's getLocalStream() function.

 ### For **P2P-Live-web**
  it employs a **node-based delivery** that allows data to be passed directly from one node to another, enabling the same text interaction message to be received by anyone connected without relying on a central server, thus significantly reducing network latency.